What is a digital creator?

 How is a digital creator different from an influencer?

-A creator is an individual who generates original and engaging content, unique to them and their personal brand, across various platforms, such as social media, blogs, YouTube, podcasts, and more.
+The main difference between a creator and an influencer lies in their focus: a creator generates original and engaging content, unique to them and their personal brand, across various platforms, such as social media, blogs, YouTube, podcasts, and more.
 Their main emphasis is on crafting high-quality, valuable, and often niche-specific content that resonates with a particular audience.

 An influencer, on the other hand, is an individual who wields a certain level of authority, credibility, and reach within a specific online community or industry.
 Influencers have cultivated a significant following on social media – often in the hundreds of thousands or even millions – and possess the power to impact the opinions, behaviors, and decisions of their audience.